In terms of Capital Gains Tax (CGT), a normal residential let property is classed as an investment. However, a...

 If the thought of running a holiday let business feels like too much like hard work, you don’t have to do it all yourself.
 Many reputable holiday letting companies have teams of experts on hand and will provide assistance with everything from the advertising and marketing of your property to managing guest changeovers and any general maintenance that may be required.

 Read our guide on how to start a holiday let business.

 Many people choose to use a mortgage to help with the purchase of a holiday let.
 Holiday let mortgages differ from standard residential mortgages or that of a long-term rental property.

 Some holiday let owners raise the necessary funds by releasing capital from either their current mortgage or their pension.
 Currently, you can release up to 25% of your pension tax-free once you’re over 55.

 If you’re unsure on the best option for you or would just like some advice, contact one of our property specialists who will help or point you in the right direction.

-When you buy a holiday let, you’ll need a specific mortgage aimed at those offering short-term lets to holidaymakers.
+When buying a holiday let, you’ll need a specific mortgage aimed at those offering short-term lets to holidaymakers.
 There are fewer providers offering this type of mortgage than those that offer standard mortgages and there can often be restrictions on, such as the maximum loan-to-value (LTV) a provider will offer.